China premier warns against loose money policies

 Exports can directly create about 30 million jobs and add another 70 million jobs in other related industries, Li said.

-For every percentage point that China generates in economic growth, it creates 1.3 million to 1.5 million jobs, Li said.
+For every one percentage point that China generates in economic growth, it creates 1.3 million to 1.5 million jobs, Li said, adding that the export sector can directly or indirectly employ up to 100 million people.

 "We are not seeking high-speed growth, and definitely not seeking only GDP growth.
 But a reasonable speed in growth is needed, and so we have ensured a reasonable range in economic expansion," he said.